wp-staging/wp-staging/readme.txt

 == Changelog ==

+= 2.1.7 =
++ New: Throw error if there is not enough disk space for creating a cloning site

 = 2.1.6 =
 * New: increased speed for cloning process by factor 5, using new method of file agregation
 * New: Skip files larger than 8MB